pete-the-programmer/road-to-tdd/runsheet2.md

 - the behaviour that is specific to the code
 - Use Your Judgement

+Exceptions:
+- What happens when things go wrong?
+- How should you app behave?
+- Do you even know?
+- Testing exceptions and alternate flows

 ## 14:00 Exercise - Hangman

 Test after code, simple code

 [Hangman](https://pete-the-programmer.com/tdd-ex-micro1/){:target="_present"}

 ## 15:00 Break